microsoft/dotnet/Documentation/compatibility/item-scrolling-a-flat-list-with-items-of-different-pixel-height.md

 than its neighbors.

-For the case of item-scrolling and different pixel height, the iteration was introduced in .Net 4.6.1 to fix bugs in the layout of hierarchical data.
-It is not needed if the data is flat (no hierarchy), and .Net 4.6.2 does not do it in that case.
+For the case of item-scrolling and different pixel height, the iteration was introduced in .NET Framework 4.6.1 to fix bugs in the layout of hierarchical data.
+It is not needed if the data is flat (no hierarchy), and .NET Framework 4.6.2 does not do it in that case.

 - [ ] Quirked